 Lisa is recognized for the outstanding service she provides to researchers at UBCO.
 Researchers and other stakeholders call out her “high degree of professionalism and customer service”, and appreciate her willingness to coach and mentor researchers as they engage with the Behavioural REB.
 She has built meaningful connections and collaborations across UBC’s two campuses and plays a central role in the REB West conference that is held in Kelowna each year.

 Shelly McErlane is clinical veterinarian in Animal Care Services, and head of the UBC Animal Training Program.
 Prior to joining Animal Care Services in 2006, she served as a clinical veterinarian in a neuropharmacology laboratory and as a veterinary surgeon in the Faculty of Pharmaceutical Sciences.
 Shelly graduated from the Ontario Veterinary College in 1995.

 Shelly’s passion for animal welfare is clear to those she works with, and she has supported research that has an impact locally, nationally and internationally.
 Researchers have called out the unique and critical contributions she has made to research methodologies, and colleagues describe her willingness to teach and mentor.
 She joined Animal Care Services at a time of considerable change, and was recognized for transforming the program to the world-class service that UBC researchers benefit from today.

-Christy McTait is a Health Grant Development Officer in the Support Programs to Advance Research Capacity (SPARC) Office where she has worked since 2006 (formerly known as HeRRo, the Health Research Resource Office).
-Christy holds a BSc in Life Sciences from Queen’s and a Master’s in Health Administration from UBC.
+Christy McTait is a health grant development officer in the Support Programs to Advance Research Capacity (SPARC) Office where she has worked since 2006 (formerly known as HeRRo, the Health Research Resource Office).
+Christy holds a bachelor's degree in Life Sciences from Queen’s and a master’s degree in health administration from UBC.

 Christy is an original member of what is now the SPARC team, and her work in health grant development lay the foundation for SPARC’s model across all of the Tri-Agency domains.
 She is a champion mentor amongst her colleagues, and is a trusted advisor for many of UBC’s faculty members.
 She is a sought-after expert for funding partners, grant development professionals at other universities in Canada, and is actively engaged with the Canadian Association of Research Administrators (CARA) where she regularly provides presentations and workshops.